They are tumors that grow in the connective tissue of the nerves; these tumors are generally benign (not cancerous).

 Young children can also have problems with the retina at the back of the eye.

-To make the diagnosis, the doctor will perform a series of tests and exams.
+The doctor will perform a series of tests and exams to make the diagnosis.

 For neurofibromatosis 1, a doctor will discuss your medical history and perform a physical exam of your skin to look for “café au lait” spots and freckles.